top of page

 ELECTRICAL REQUIREMENTS

-The National Electric Code (NEC) requires all outdoor outlets to be GFCI-protected, so your outlets are likely good.
-However, it’s best to double-check them.
+• The National Electric Code (NEC) requires all outdoor outlets to be GFCI-protected, so your outlets are likely good.
+Please double-check them to make sure.
 You can test them by using one of these devices, having an electrician test them, and/or pressing the TEST button to ensure all devices turn off.

 *If it's powered from another outlet inside your house (typically a kitchen, bathroom, or garage), it means that if the GFCI turns off in the kitchen (for example), it would also turn off outside.

-Size: Given the size of the equipment we provide, you will most likely need a 4-outlet receptacle because the filter pump might take up 2 spots depending on your box.
+• Outlet Size: We provide you with 2 pieces of electrical equipment: a filter pump to clean the water and a vacuum that collects leaves.
+While that's only 2 items, you will most likely need a 4-outlet receptacle because the filter pump will most likely take up 2 spots.
 See the images below.
-For reference, we paid FDS Electric (info below) $200 to change our 2-outlet receptacle to a 4-outlet receptacle.
+For reference, FDS Electric (info below) charged only $200 to change this 2 electrical socket to a 4-outlet electrical socket.

 .